 A Night of Worship, Celebration, and Deeper Conversation

-This year’s third annual Restoration Day is hosted by the Center for Restoration Studies (CRS) at ACU.
+The annual Restoration Day is hosted by the Center for Restoration Studies (CRS) at ACU.
 Part of CRS’s mission is help Christians remember key events and personalities from our shared past that have brought us to the present.
 Restoration Day’s date of September 7 has been selected because it marks the anniversary of Thomas Campbell’s publication of The Declaration and Address, a foundational document that helped give birth to our branch of Christianity.

 Watch the video here:

 Abilene Christian University